led02/card10_firmware/Documentation/pycardium/utime.rst

    Return the current timestamp in seconds since 2000-01-01 00:00 in the local timezone.

+.. py:function:: time_ms()

+   Return the current timestamp in milliseconds since 2000-01-01 00:00 in the local timezone.

 .. py:function:: set_time(secs)

    Sets the time to ``secs`` seconds since 2000-01-01 00:00 in the local